jonas-schievink/rubble/README.md

-# rubble \*WIP\*
+# rubble

-A BLE stack for embedded Rust

 [![Build Status](https://travis-ci.org/jonas-schievink/rubble.svg?branch=master)](https://travis-ci.org/jonas-schievink/rubble)

-This will hopefully eventually become a Bluetooth® Low Energy compatible protocol stack.
+This is a work in progress Bluetooth® Low Energy compatible, zero-allocation protocol stack for embedded Rust.

 **NOTE: None of this has passed the Bluetooth® Qualification Process, so it cannot be used in commercial products!**